 The review, refinement, recalibration, and validation of Commission travel simulation models was completed in 2006.
-Some model development and refinement work will continue in 2008, including time period modeling and validation, and model refinement.
-The Commission will also prepare the necessary data to complete a travel model validation for the year 2005, including model input data, transportation networks, and estimates of actual highway and transit travel.
+Some model development and refinement work will continue in 2009, including time period modeling and validation, and model refinement.
+The Commission will also complete preparation of the necessary data to complete a travel model validation for the year 2005, including model input data, transportation networks, and estimates of actual highway and transit travel.